Faculty of Medicine, Naresuan University: History

 In 1992, the Cabinet decided that Thailand health system needed more medical doctors especially in upcountry.
 Naresuan University was included the plan as an active node for the production of doctors.
 Official agreement between the Ministry of Public Health and Naresuan University was signed on February 18, 1993.

 The first batch of 33 medical students started education in 1994 and entered the clinical year at Buddhachinaraj Phitsanulok Hospital Medical Education Center and finally all were graduated in 2001.

 The need to produce more medical doctors has been emphasized.
 The number of medical students in a batch has reached the maximum of 60.
 In 1999, the Cabinet approved to include Uttaradit Hospital (another Ministry of Public Health hospital), which located in Uttaradit as the second medical education center for Faculty of Medicine Naresuan University.
 In 2002, 30 clinical students were placed at Uttaradit Hospital.

 In 2004, the Cabinet approved a new plan of Naresuan University to include 3 more Ministry of Public Health hospitals as Medical Education Centers (Phrae Hospital in Phrae, Phichit Hospital in Phichit and King Taksin Memorial Hospital in Tak).
 This time, medical students have been recruited from health personnel (bachelor's degree holders) who are serving at the Ministry of Public Health facilities.
 In 2005, about 30 clinical medical students were attached to Phrae, Phichit and King Taksin Memorial Hospital.

 After the completion of Naresuan University Hospital, a faculty's primary teaching hospital (Renaming from Health Sciences Research Institute Naresuan University in 2005), it is ready for 30 medical students to enter the clinical year in 2007.

-Its vision is to be a top medical school with international standards networked throughout the health care community to promote health in Thailand and ASEAN.